 And just like an alcoholic, it would probably help if you stayed away from meaty sights, sounds and smells for a while.
 When I first decided to stop eating meat, we used to live down the road from a kabab shop, and the smell would drive me crazy!
 I’m not suggesting you move to a new place if you’re in a similar situation, but it would definitely help.

-What I’ve found, though, is that even six years down the line, I still have some intense cravings once in a while.
+What I’ve found, though, is that even seven years down the line, I still have some intense cravings once in a while.
 But then I imagine what that piece of meat must have looked like when it was still on the animal, and my cravings usually go away pretty quickly!

 #8.
 Do some research before travelling